webcracy/motion-sparkle/README.md

 ## Certificate configuration

-For security, Sparkle allows you to sign your releases with a private certificate before distribution.
-In a few words: when the user tries to install an update, Sparkle will check the package using the signature provided in the XML file and the public certificate contained in the running application.
+For security, Sparkle allows you to sign your releases with a private certificate before distribution: when the user tries to install an update, Sparkle will check the package using the signature provided in the XML file and the public certificate contained in the running application.

 motion-sparkle makes it very easy to handle this.
-In fact, after the first setup, it becomes completely transparent to you and is all handled when you run `rake sparkle:package`.
+In fact, after the first setup, it becomes completely transparent to you as all is handled when you run `rake sparkle:package`.

-You have two options: have Sparkle generate the certificates for you, or follow the instructions.
+You have two options: have Sparkle generate the certificates for you, or follow the instructions to use your existing ones.

 ### Generate new certificates